Courses & Requirements for MFA in Creative Writing

 Unlike many online creative writing MFA programs, our asynchronous classes build community through writer-to-writer feedback and a structured curriculum.
-Students study contemporary trends in experimental literature through craft classes and seminars with distinguished working writers.
+Students study contemporary trends in experimental literature through craft classes and seminars with distinguished working writers across genres.
 Writers work with multiple professors throughout their degree program, culminating in one-on-one mentorship for their final manuscript with the mentor of their choice.

 The 40-credit Low-Residency Creative Writing MFA Includes:

 - 26 credits of online asynchronous craft courses

 - 6 credits of MFA Thesis (faculty mentorship on a book-length creative manuscript)

 - 4 credits of the Summer Writing Program

 - 4 credits of fall and spring residencies in Boulder, CO.

 Through a unique blend of hybrid learning, writers engage with experimental forms, small press publishers, and interdisciplinary artists throughout their 2-year degree program.
 With options to extend their Boulder residency during the Summer Writing Program or take professional development courses, writers in the Low-Residency Creative Writing MFA have the freedom to tailor their degrees to their personal and professional writing career goals.